Mario Mandžukić: Al-Duhail

 With the arrival of new Juventus manager Maurizio Sarri in the summer of 2019, Mandžukić was sidelined after being excluded from the manager's plans.
 As a result, he was also omitted from Juventus's Champions League squad, alongside teammate Emre Can.
 After failing to make a single appearance for the club during the 2019–20 season, he agreed to join Qatari side Al-Duhail on 24 December.
 On 29 December, the transfer was made official.

 He made his league debut on 4 January 2020 in a goalless draw with Qatar SC.
 He scored his first goal for the club on 10 January in a 2–0 win over Al-Sailiya in Qatar Cup.
-On 11 February 2020, he made his debut and scored his debut goal in the AFC Champions League, scoring the opener in a group stage 2–0 home victory over Persepolis.
+On 11 February 2020, he made his debut and scored his debut goal in the AFC Champions League, scoring the opener in a group stage home victory.
 On 5 July 2020, after ten appearances and two goals overall, Mandžukić terminated his contract with the Qatari side by mutual consent.